-- In 1965 the Commission proposed to the Council a Directive on measures to encourage exercise of the right to freedom of establishment and freedom to provide services by self-employed workers, including certain transport auxiliaries and travel agents1.
+• In 1965 the Commission proposed to the Council a directive on measures to encourage exercise of the right to freedom of establishment and freedom to provide services by self-employed workers, including certain transport auxiliaries and travel agents.
+The Council adopted this Directive on 19 June 1982.

-2. Vocational training and the mutual recognition of qualifications
+Vocational training and the mutual recognition of qualifications